 The choice of a topic name shouldn’t be difficult.
 I suggest using a descriptive and long as necessary.

 Don’t hardcode the name all over the place in your code.
 It’s a common early bug to misspell the topic name in several different places.
-I suggest using class that exposes topic names as public static final Strings.
+I suggest using class that exposes topic names as public static final String

 Schema